jcummings/Get-M365CopilotReadiness/README.md

 ### `copilot-readiness.html`

-* A compact, readable dashboard summarizing:
+A compact, readable dashboard summarizing:

 * Connection status per service
 * Licensing highlights (base/Copilot)
 * Basic Exchange / SPO / OneDrive signals
 * **Enhanced Entra ID external sharing and guest user configuration with descriptions**
 * **Improved SharePoint sharing settings with contextual explanations**
 * **Three-column tables showing Setting, Value, and Description for better admin understanding**
 * **Contextual guidance about how settings impact Copilot usage and security**
 * Links to Microsoft Learn references
 * Error/notes section (if any)

 ---

 ## Troubleshooting

+### Common Issues

 * **Graph connection fails / consent prompts:**
   Ensure your account can grant or has admin consent for the read-only scopes listed above.
 Retry after consent or run as an admin with sufficient rights.